-Our China lawyers have written countless articles on China joint ventures (for this blog, for AmCham, for the Wall Street Journal, for Above the Law, and for many others), so it is good when someone we know and respect says the same basic thing about them, which is that you should watch out.
+Our China lawyers have written countless articles on China joint ventures (for this blog, for the Wall Street Journal, for Above the Law, and for many others), so it is good when someone we know and respect says the same basic thing about them, which is that you should watch out.

 The writer is my friend Randall Lewis, who has headed up Asia legal out of China for both Danone and ConAgra and who truly knows China.
-Last month Randall wrote about setting up joint ventures in emerging market countries in an article “intended to be your general ‘watch-out’ guide to avoid basic and simple joint venture mistakes.”
+Randall recently wrote about setting up joint ventures in emerging market countries in an article “intended to be your general ‘watch-out’ guide to avoid basic and simple joint venture mistakes.”

 Randall begins his article by commenting on how people are wrong to believe that if they “set up a good platform for a business, agree on ownership percentages and the business plan/finances work. . . . the lawyers will work out the rest.”
-He then proceeds to list a ton of “common mistakes your commercial folks WILL make when taking your company into a foreign market.”
-He makes clear his list is “not hypothetical” as he has encountered every situation personally.
+He then proceeds to list “common mistakes your commercial folks WILL make when taking your company into a foreign market.”
+He makes clear his list is “not hypothetical”, as he has encountered every situation personally.
 Guess, what, our joint venture lawyers have encountered every situation personally as well, and multiple times.

-But without further ado, here are the more China-relevant mistakes Randall has seen and about which he wants to warn you, with my comments about China joint ventures in italics:
+But without further ado, here are the China-relevant mistakes Randall has seen and about which he wants to warn you, with my comments about China joint ventures in italics:

 - Commercial people frequently engage in detailed discussions with potential partners before discussing options, strategic structures and legal issues with their own legal counsel.
-This leads to promises being made and structures being agreed to that are completely against your own best interest and which benefit only your JV partner.
+This leads to promises being made and structures being agreed to that are against your own best interest and which benefit only your JV partner.
 Once these “agreements” have been made, it is difficult to change once you bring in legal counsel.
-In short, a wise approach is to consult legal counsel before you have discussions on structure, methods of investment, holding companies, corporate governance structures or just about anything outside of pure commercial matters and general alignment.
+A wise approach is to consult legal counsel before you have discussions on structure, methods of investment, holding companies, corporate governance structures or just about anything outside of pure commercial matters and general alignment.
 Definitely true for China as well.

-- If someone says; “we don’t need to involve the lawyers yet” or “we don’t need to have your legal counsel in the room for this discussion” or “we prefer to let the lawyers work out the contracts after we agree on XYZ,” stop immediately and ask yourself if that makes any sense.
-Usually, excluding lawyers is not for cost savings or to do you a favor in terms of simplifying your discussions; it is, simply enough, to pull the wool over your eyes.
+- If someone says; “we don’t need to involve the lawyers yet” or “we don’t need to have your legal counsel in the room for this discussion” or “we prefer to let the lawyers work out the contracts after we agree on XYZ,” stop immediately and ask yourself if that makes sense.
+Usually, excluding lawyers is not for cost savings or to do you a favor in terms of simplifying your discussions; it is to pull the wool over your eyes.
 True for China.

 - Don’t be impressed by your partner’s government connections and think this is of great benefit to your new potential JV.
 It is 99% possible, those connections will be used to benefit your partner in the future and to your detriment.
 I have seen more than my fair share of commercial people get overly excited about a “connected” potential partner only to find out a few years down the road that those connections are being used privately to do things and take actions the partner is not contractually or legally able to do.
 Definitely true of China.

-- Don’t let your partner convince your team that setting up a JV on a 50/50 basis with no mechanism to resolve a deadlock is a good idea.
+- Don’t let your partner convince you that setting up a JV on a 50/50 basis with no mechanism to resolve a deadlock is a good idea.
 I have seen more than my fair share of JVs that have 50/50 shareholding and no deadlock mechanism leading to a complete breakdown of the JV business.
 This usually only benefits your local partner that had this as their goal from the beginning.
-Once the JV is successful (or they have what they need from the partnership) they manufacture a way to push you out so they either buy your interest (in a manner outlined by a local court) or exit to run a new business that looks identical to your own.
+Once the JV is successful (or they have what they need from the partnership) they manufacture a way to push you out so they can either buy your interest (in a manner outlined by a local court) or exit to run a new business that looks identical to your own.
 We see one of these pretty much every year involving China joint ventures and they are never a good situation.

 Randall ends his article by calling for companies looking at doing a joint venture to “slow down, use caution, exercise common sense and surround yourself with advisors that challenge your assumptions and criticize your deal.”
-I can agree with that also.
+I agree with that also.